RYAN M. TRAVIA, M.ED.

 Prior to joining the Babson community, Ryan served as the founding director of the Office of Alcohol & Other Drug Services (AODS) at Harvard University since 2005.
 In this capacity, Ryan provided vision and leadership for the development, implementation and evaluation of a comprehensive substance abuse prevention program focused on education, intervention, policy development, and coordination with treatment providers.
 As the first substance abuse prevention specialist in University history, Ryan’s leadership saw the implementation of a multitude of programs that promote safer practices among students and monitored the effectiveness of University protocol regarding alcohol and other drug abuse.
 Among Ryan’s many accomplishments at Harvard was the creation of a nationally-recognized, award-winning peer education program, the Drug & Alcohol Peer Advisors (DAPA).
 Ryan also held a dual appointment as founding director of Harvard’s Department of Health Promotion & Education.
 In this role, Ryan oversaw the Office of Sexual Assault Prevention & Response, Health Education, and coordinated a multidisciplinary team of health professionals from medicine, nursing, nutrition, mental health, and wellness in support of an integrated and holistic approach to health and wellness.
 Prior to his position at Harvard, Ryan led the alcohol and drug education program at Dartmouth College.

-His energetic and visionary contributions to student leadership have been noted with such awards as Outstanding Advisor and Outstanding Peer Education Group through BACCHUS, Outstanding Organization by the Cambridge Prevention Coalition, and a Prevention Excellence Award from Outside The Classroom, Inc., in recognition of institutions that have excelled in their overall prevention efforts.
+His energetic and visionary contributions have been noted with such awards as Outstanding Advisor and Outstanding Peer Education Group through BACCHUS, Outstanding Organization by the Cambridge Prevention Coalition, and a Prevention Excellence Award from Outside The Classroom, Inc., in recognition of institutions that have excelled in their overall prevention efforts.
 In 2007, the New England College Health Association presented Ryan with the prestigious President’s Award, honoring a dedicated leader in the educational community who demonstrates creativity and innovation.
 Ryan was also the inaugural recipient of Babson’s “Early Impact Award,” presented to an individual for demonstrating leadership in modeling Babson’s core values (Integrity, Diversity, Innovation, Collaboration, and Excellence).
 Ryan continues to give tirelessly to improving the lives of students and helping them make positive personal decisions regarding their health and safety.

 Associate Dean of Students for Wellness